Sewer line rusty water

 Can I fix a rusty sewer line myself?

-Fixing a rusty sewer line is generally not recommended as a DIY project, as it involves working on underground pipes that require specialized tools and expertise.
+Repairing a rusty sewer line is generally best left to a professional plumber, as it often requires specialized equipment and expertise.

 Connect with certified professionals in your area